Tasmania 2023

 Darwin to Melbourne 2023 | New Zealand North Island 2023 |

 In the kitchen that night we met 3 older couples who had been friends for decades.
-They had all come over from the mainland, they were off-roading with trucks and tent trailers.
+They had all come over from the mainland and were off-roading with trucks and tent trailers.
 We had a great chat with them and enjoyed the visit.
-The next day we headed down to check out Hastings Caves, it was a bit rainy and overcast so a perfect cave day.
+The next day we headed down to check out Hastings Caves.
+It was a bit rainy and overcast so a perfect cave day.
 We ended up seeing the 3 couples there… this was a trend for our time in Tasmania as we kept bumping into them.
 Hastings Cave was busy but the tour was good, especially when the guide sang acapella with the lights out.
 We decided to check out Tahune Airwalk that afternoon.
-It was a bit pricey considering how short it was, but the cantilever where you could walk out over the Huon River was cool according to Paul.
-I can’t confirm, I had a death grip and didn’t look down much.
-We did a little nature walk down by the river in the rain and had the area to ourselves due to the rain.
+It was a bit pricey considering how short it was, but the cantilever where you could walk out over the Huon River was cool.
+This is according to Paul, I can’t confirm, I had a death grip and didn’t look down much.
+We did a little nature walk down by the river and had the area to ourselves due to the rain.
 That night we decided to treat ourselves to a meal out and went to Franklin for Osteria @ Petty Sessions.
 We had a wonderful Italian meal, everything was made from scratch and we really enjoyed the evening.
 The next day was chores and walking into town for coffee.
 Paul found an echidna by the river and we spoke to a random guy panning for gold.

-We ended up there every night they had it opened.
-We got to know Adrian and Mel, their kids, their friend Rob who helps with some projects and another Paul who sings and has a caravan on site.
+We ended up there every night they had it opened getting to know Adrian, Mel and their kids, their friend Rob who helps with some projects, another Paul who sings and has a caravan on site and Mark who lives nearby.
 We met other campers and had great conversations with some late nights around the fire.
 Adrian and Mel are very free with the tasting, so oftentimes I’d look for Paul and find him in the bar with Adrian having a sample!
 We had some great hikes in the area and of course, saw the 3 couples at the Mt.
 Field visitor center.
 We drove down to Strathgordon and walked the Gordon Dam.
 The stairs are a steel grid, but I was able to handle it if I didn’t look down.
 Paul was peering over edges and even going off in one area that seemed sketchier than it should be.
-On the way back we did the Creepy Crawly Trail and the Twisted Sister trail.
-We spent several mornings at Fika Time Cafe in Maydena at the recommendation of Adrian and Mel where we had amazing breakfast and coffee.
-It was a close second to our famous Hi-Way Inn breakies in Daly Waters.
+On the way back we did the Creepy Crawly and Twisted Sister trails.
+We spent several mornings at Fika Time Cafe in Maydena, at the recommendation of Adrian and Mel, where we had amazing breakfast and coffee.
+It was a close second to our infamous Hi-Way Inn breakies in Daly Waters.
 We hiked The Needles, which was a steep scramble up to a peak with a beautiful view.
 It’s not a long hike, but fairly steep and a rugged trail.
 Paul went all the way up to the top of the Needles, I stayed a bit further down.
 Adrian took us and another few campers to hike the Growling Swallet, through the forest to a crevice where a river runs through it into a cave.
 Paul braved the log jam to get into the cave, I stayed on the edge.
 On the way back we stopped at Junee Cave where they had plate spiders.

-Eventually we had to leave and headed north.
-After many discussions around the campfire, we decided to skip Cradle Mountain and head to Stanley, maybe check out the Tarkine instead.
+Eventually we had to leave Left of Field.
+We had many discussions around the fire, getting input from locals and other tourists.
+We decided to head north, skipping Cradle Mountain and going to Stanley, maybe checking out the Tarkine instead.
 We had an overnight at Mole Creek Caravan Park which was okay but mainly just a stop along the way.
-It was quite the drive to get there, fairly technical with hairpin turns.
+It was quite the drive to get there, fairly technical with hairpin turns and 25km speed limits.
 The next morning we stopped at Mole Creek Caves, which was a great tour.
-The only downside was having a very sick person in the group, we tried to avoid being close to her.
-We headed off to Apex Beach Holiday Park in Ulverstone for a couple of nights, again, another fairly technical bit of driving on secondary highways that Paul handled like a “boss”.
-We walked over to the town for some sushi rolls, had a great coffee and went out to see the penguins at night.
-Our second night there it poured but we did manage to see penguins.
+The only downside was hearing people coughing and spluttering at the campground and having a very sick person in the tour group.
+We did our best to avoid being close to her but it was a bit challenging.
+We headed off to Apex Beach Holiday Park in Ulverstone for a couple of nights.
+It was another fairly technical bit of driving on secondary highways that Paul handled like a “boss”.
+We walked over to the town for some sushi rolls, had a great coffee and went out to see if we could find the penguins.
+We could hear them, but didn’t have any sightings that night.
+We had a nice walk on our second day, just down by the shore before the storm blew in.
+It was pouring rain at night but we could hear the penguins so went out for a look and saw some coming up the beach.
 Happy to report we had no leaks in SPD!
-The campground here was really well set up and had a great kitchen, bathroom building.
-The couple who ran the campsite were really nice as well.
+The campground here was really well set up, had a great kitchen and amenities building plus the couple who ran the campsite were really nice.

-We took the shore drive to Stanley, through Penguin and stopped along the way in Wynyard for some groceries.
-In Stanley we stayed along the beach at the Big 4 Stanley and were able to see penguins in the rocks that night, they even came into the campsite.
+We did the shore drive to Stanley, through Penguin and stopped along the way in Wynyard for some groceries.
+We stayed along the beach at the Big 4 Stanley where we were able to see penguins in the rocks at night, they even came into the campsite.
 An old fella with a flashlight told me to follow him and went into the bushes.
-I waited for Paul before following because that was weird!
+I waited for Paul before following because it doesn’t matter where you are, that’s weird!
 Turns out he wanted to show us the penguins that were nesting under the cabins.
 It was really windy and rained heavily so not a surprise when Paul woke up a bit under the weather.
-In Stanley there is a large hill called The Nut, it’s the core of a volcano.
+In Stanley there is a large hill called The Nut, it’s the plug of a volcano.
 You can hike up the Nut, which is a steep elevation gain or take the chairlift.
-We opted to walk from the campsite to the base of the Nut and up.
-It was really steep and there were several viewpoints on the top.
-They have done a great job of providing the history and geography of the area.
+We opted to walk from the campsite to the base of the Nut and up as it was sunny.
+It was really steep and there were several viewpoints on the top with signs explaining the history, flora and fauna of the area.
+Worth a visit!
 The walk back down felt even steeper and we had to be careful with our knees.
-When we were coming back to the campground, we saw the 3 couples having lunch.
+We stopped for a well earned coffee on the way back to the van.
+When we were walking through the park by the campground, we saw the 3 couples having lunch.
 We stopped and visited, had a nice chat, one couple even gave us their contact info to connect when back on the mainland.
-We had another evening full of penguin viewing and cold winds, with Paul waking up feeling a bit worse the next day.
+Another evening full of penguin viewing and cold winds, had Paul waking up feeling a bit worse the next day.

 We decided to head back to Ulverstone on the way down to Port Arthur.
 Unfortunately, Paul ended up getting quite the cold, so we extended our stay until he felt better.
 It was actually a good decision since I could walk for groceries, we had a nice spot and the amenities were good.
 Just as Paul got better, I ended up getting sick.
 In the end, we decided we weren’t up to the hiking in Port Arthur so headed back to Left of Field to spend our last few nights.
 It was the right decision and we were glad to be there.

-Our last night was back in Hobart, at the campground by the drop off and airport.
-We spent the day cleaning and packing, getting everything ready.
+Our last night was back in Hobart, at the Big4 campground by the drop off and airport.
+We spent the day cleaning, packing and getting everything ready.
 There is something about Tasmania that just is right for us and we both realized we could live there.
 We both agreed that we would 100% come back but now it was time for New Zealand!

 Darwin to Melbourne 2023 | New Zealand North Island 2023 |